2014 Alex Adam '07 Award Winners

-Casey Brown ’14, Sean Drohan ’14, and Cara Michell ’14 have been selected by Princeton University’s Lewis Center for the Arts faculty as the 2013 recipients of the Alex Adam ’07 Award.
+John Somers Fairchild '15, Yessica Martinez '15, and Tula B. Strong '15 have been selected by the Lewis Center for the Arts as the 2014 recipients of the Alex Adam ’07 Award.
 Established in memory of Alexander Jay Adam ’07 and made possible by a generous gift from his family, the award provides support to Princeton undergraduates who will spend a summer pursuing a project that will result in the creation of new artistic work.

-Princeton University freshmen, sophomores, and juniors are eligible to apply for this prestigious award, which annually provides $7,000 in funding to each of three students.
-The award can be used to support a variety of activities, such as interning at theater or dance festivals; directing, designing, or acting in a show; composing poetry or prose; making short films; or mastering a photographic technique, as long as the activity culminates in the creation or production of an original work.
+Princeton University freshmen, sophomores, and juniors are eligible to apply for this prestigious award, which annually provides $7,000 each to three students.
+The award can be used to support a variety of artistic activities, as long as they culminate in the creation or production of an original work.

 While a student at Princeton, Alex Adam pursued artistic interests in creative writing and theater.
 Joyce Carol Oates, his creative writing professor, praised his work as “sharp-edged, unexpectedly corrosive and very funny.”
 He was also an actor, and performed with the Princeton Shakespeare Company, Theatre Intime, and the Program in Theater.
-“Friends, classmates and faculty remember Adam as a kind and gentle spirit, with a genuine interest in others,” recalls Michael Cadden, Acting Chair of the Lewis Center.
-“It is so very fitting that these awards created in his memory enable other students to take artistic risks and, if they’re lucky, to move to the next level of achievement.”
+“Friends, classmates and faculty remember Adam as a kind and gentle spirit, with a genuine interest in others,” recalls Michael Cadden, Chair of the Lewis Center.
+“These awards lovingly created in his memory enable other students to take artistic risks and, if they’re lucky, to move to the next level of achievement.”